steliosk98/crypto-ai-swing-bot/README.md

 # Crypto AI Swing Bot

-Adaptive, risk-aware cryptocurrency trading bot for **BTC/USDT**, built for consistent performance and disciplined execution.
+Adaptive, risk-aware cryptocurrency trading bot for **BTC/USDC futures**, built for consistent performance and disciplined execution.

 This project focuses on: